LoopKit/looptips/docs/settings/overview.md

 # Overview

-In the context of the following discussion, the term "settings" refers to information that the user typically enters into their pump.
+In the context of the following discussion, the term "settings" refers to information that the user has typically entered into their pump.
 These settings include:

 * basal rate schedule
 * insulin sensitivitiy factor (ISF)